uchicagotechteam/lesson-plans/Lesson2-Intro.md

 name = 'Olivia'
 print 'Hello, ' + name + '!'
 ```
-But this code is let's say you want to do this for a couple of different people:
+But let's say you want to do this for a couple of different people:
 ```python
 # greeting Olivia
 name = 'Olivia'